behrooz/linux-manual/ec2/resize_partition.md

 xvdf      202:80   0  500G  0 disk

 ```
-Here i want to increase / partition to 100G whitch currently is 60G
+Here you want to increase the size of root partition ("/") partition from current size of 60G to 100G
 Use the growpart command and specify the partition to extend

 ```
 sudo growpart /dev/xvda 1
 ```

-Then finilize your resizing with this command
+Then finalize your resizing proccess with this command

 ```
 sudo xfs_growfs -d /

 ```
-the result most be sth like this
+The result most be sth like this

 ```
 meta-data=/dev/xvda1             isize=512    agcount=16, agsize=1047040 blks